 - IDRA José A. Cárdenas School Finance Fellows Program 2015 Symposium Proceedings: New Research on Securing Educational Equity and Excellence for English Language Learners in Texas Secondary Schools

-- April 2015: The new Texas Higher Education Strategic Plan for review and comment
+- The new Texas Higher Education Strategic Plan.

 - Excelencia in Education provides statistics on Latino college completion in the U.S.